kriskk/OrganizationRelationRecognition/README.md

 FINAL_RES_DAUTHER_COMP.ods, FINAL_RES_MOTHER_COMP.ods --- are extracted relations from infoboxes.
 Text from infobox about mother/daughter companies is in first column, second --- is the source article.
 Relations can be easily extracted with help of Wikipedias "[[]]" link structure. sum_parent_redirects.csv unites all this files under as Holder relation examples.

 contextesAuto.csv contains extracted contexts before filtering.
+Structure is as follows: "name of found company", "amount of symbols offcet is source organization", "length", "source organization", "context text"